 Recycled Metal Tiles

-Average price: $30 - $70 per sq foot.
+Average price: $30-$50 per square foot.
 Metal tiles are manufactured from scrap pieces of aluminum, copper, or brass.
-Since this material is a finite resource which is not biodegradable, using it in a flooring application keeps it out of the landfill and preserves dwindling supplies of metallic substances.Continue to 9 of 9 below.
+Since this material is a finite resource that is not biodegradable, using it in a flooring application keeps it out of the landfill and preserves dwindling supplies of metallic substances.Continue to 9 of 9 below.

 09 of 09